10.0

 • 40,000 miles

 The contact owns a 2022 Subaru Outback.
-The contact stated that while attempting to drive off from a stop light, several unknown warning lights illuminated, and unknown messages were displayed, and the vehicle stalled and failed restart.
-During the failure an audible alarm activated and the message "Shift to Park and Restart" was displayed.
+The contact stated that while attempting to drive off from a stop light, several unknown warning lights were illuminated, and unknown messages were displayed, and the vehicle stalled and failed to restart.
+During the failure, an audible alarm was activated and the message "Shift to Park and Restart" was displayed.
 The vehicle was later towed to the local dealer who was unable to determine the cause of the failure.
 No cause for the failure was found.
 The manufacturer was not notified of the failure.
 The failure mileage was approximately 40,000.

 - Baton Rouge, LA, USA